jserranohidalgo/urjc-gia-pd/README.md

 ### Possible problems when installing almond

+* On windows, I can't download the installation scripts of the `almond` Scala kernel through:

+	> bitsadmin /transfer downloadCoursierCli https://git.io/coursier-cli "Í%%coursier"
+	> ...

+Likely, you are using powershell; use simple `cmd` instead.

-* The installation command hangs (most likely, on windows)
+* Now, the installation command hangs (most likely, on windows)

 Execute the installation command with the verbose option enabled (`-v -v`):